Kneejerk/kneejerk_menu_swapper/README.md

 # Menu Swapper for WordPress

-Contextually swaps menus for logged in users - for WordPress!
+Contextually swaps menus in your theme for logged in users - for WordPress!

 ## What is Kneejerk Development Menu Swapper